andrewmunro/website/src/content/pages/cv.md

 ## SUMMARY

-Technical leader and senior architect with 12+ years of experience spanning software engineering, platform architecture, and technical strategy.
+Technical leader and senior architect with over 12 years of experience spanning software engineering, platform architecture, and technical strategy.
 Proven ability to drive end-to-end system design, mentor engineering teams, and lead large-scale transformation initiatives.
 Skilled in building distributed cloud-native platforms, fostering cross-functional alignment, and shaping long-term technical direction.
 Experienced in both deep technical work and organizational leadership across domains.
 Skilled communicator and collaborator, with a passion for building high-performing teams and driving technical excellence.

 ---